Leipzig/Halle Airport: Early years

-On 18 March 1986, Air France flew a Concorde to the airport, to coincide with the world-renowned Leipzig trade fair.
+On 18 March 1986, Air France flew a Concorde to the airport, to coincide with the Leipzig Trade Fair.
 Two days later British Airways also flew a Concorde to Leipzig/Halle.
 In the following years, both airlines operated Concorde flights from Paris and London when the trade fair was held in Leipzig.
+By 1988, traffic had doubled from 1972, reaching some 550,000 passengers per year.
+The terminal was enlarged including a new immigration hall, completed in 1984.
+The following year the departure hall was also upgraded.